OpenTranslationBible/open-bible/en-GB/43.John/md/john-14.md

 ## John 14:4

-And you know the way to where I am going.”
+And you are aware of the path to the place I am going.”

 ## John 14:5